napsterninad20/Yelp-Analysis-and-Rating-Prediction/README.md

 **Interpretation:** From April 2016 to December 2018, it can be observed how the number of reviews for each restaurant varies.
 For example, for Nacho Daddy the reviews dropped from 100 in May 2016 to 20 in June 2016.
 It stayed the same for quite some time until Sept 2016.
 This information can be useful for the management to evaluate the possible reasons behind the drop and gain in number of reviews and when it happened.

-Now, after cleaning the dataset, sentimental analysis was applied on the data to achieve analysis aim.
+Now, after cleaning the dataset, sentimental analysis was applied on the data to achieve analysis aim on Las vegas's top three restaurants.
 #### Sentiment polarity distribution for the restaurants

 <img src="images/Sentiment polarity.png" width="800" height="500">